markcty/CyberSnake2077/README.md

 - Minimalist Design
   - use circles to present a snake
   - use glow effect to give players  some atmosphere
-  - the glow around the game board indicates the winner
+  - the glow around the game board indicates the winner (cool)
 - Fully animated
   - Almost all objects has a fade in or fade out animation
   - When moving the food to a wrong position, the food will spring back to its original position